creativetimofficial/nextjs-material-dashboard/README.md

 We are very excited to share this dashboard with you and we look forward to hearing your feedback!

-You can find the Github Repo here.
+It is open source, and it's Github Repo can be found [here](https://github.com/creativetimofficial/nextjs-material-dashboard).

 ## Table of Contents